-Condoms are small pouches made of latex, plastic or lambskin that cover the penis and catch semen.
+Condoms are small pouches made of latex, plastic, or lambskin.
+They cover the penis and catch semen.
 This stops sperm from getting into the vagina and meeting an egg.
 If sperm can’t get to an egg, you can’t get pregnant.
 When using a condom there is less contact with semen and vaginal fluid.
-There is also less skin to skin contact that can spread STDs.
+There is also less skin-to-skin contact that can spread sexually transmitted infections (STIs).
 That’s double protection!

 - Must be used correctly each time you have sex

-- When used the right way, they give great protection from pregnancy and STDs
+- When used the right way, they give great protection from pregnancy and STIs.

 How to Use a Condom

-- Check for expiration date – condoms go bad!
+- Check the expiration date – condoms go bad!

 - Know how to put the condom on!
 Practice makes perfect!

-- Hold the base of the condom when pulling out so condom comes out with penis
+- Hold the base of the condom when pulling out so condom comes out with the penis.

-- 82% effective with typical use.
-This means that on average, 8 out of 100 women using this method will get pregnant in a year.
-You can improve effectiveness by using it with another method, such as withdrawal or spermicide
+- 83% effective with typical use.
+That is, on average, 8 out of 100 people using this method will get pregnant in a year.
+You can improve effectiveness by using it with another method, e.g. withdrawal or spermicide.

 - 98% effective with perfect use.
-This means that if the condom is used correctly all the time, 2 out of 100 women will get pregnant in a year.
+That is, if the condom is used correctly all the time, 2 out of 100 people will get pregnant in a year.